It is often tedious for users to type in their address on the checkout, especially on mobile.

 When users enter the first few characters of their address on the checkout form, Google shows potential address suggestions to them in a drop-down.

-Users can simply choose the one and the rest of the address will be automatically filled up.
+Users can simply choose the one and the rest of the addresses will be automatically filled up.

-The WooFunnels Checkouts let you enable Google Address Complete to make the checkout process faster for the prospects.
+The WooFunnels Checkouts let you enable Google Address Complete to make the checkout process faster and friction-free for the prospects.

 Broadly there are 2 steps to set this up in Checkout: